Edit by Dalan Overstreet

 Third, any 17 year old with a job are salaried employees.
 It doesn’t matter if you’re 17 or 73, labor should be met with fair compensation.
 People on academic scholarships are getting a free ride because they also excelled, but they can seek compensation in other forms.
 I doubt Boeheim would approve of that for his players and commits.

-I would be remiss if I didn’t point out that most of these players are 18, not 17, when they arrive on campus, so they would be old enough to serve on a jury, vote, be charged with crimes as adults and join the Army.
+I would be remiss if I didn’t point out that most of these players are 18, not 17, when they arrive on campus, so they would be old enough to serve on a jury, vote, be charged with crimes as adults and join the military.
 Sometimes people of an older generation are inconsistent when determining adulthood.

 Okay, I think I’ve railed against him enough.
 Back to the actual point.

 It was announced that the G-League would offer the one-and-done types a “professional path” to the NBA.
 The path would include a $125K contract and access to NBA resources.
 Who knows if this will attract elite players, but it is at least something new.

 John Calipari is another high-profile coach to speak on this recently.
 In the past, Cal has been pretty dodgy on this topic, but struck a pretty different tone last week, days before the G-League’s professional path announcement.

 “I’ve got the solution.
 The NBA, you want these kids in the G League, you want to do all this?
 Everyone that goes in the G-League is guaranteed eight semesters of college education if you don’t make it.
 You give them a signing bonus, you pay them.
 And then if they don’t make it after two years, the NBA pays to have them on my campus.
 They have to sit out their first year, to prove they really want to be in college.
 So you can come to college, the NBA is gonna pay for it, for eight semesters.
 You come back, sit out a year to prove you really want to be in college, then you start playing and your clock starts.”